FaultyFunctions/GShade-Block/README.md

+# As of 4.1.0 possible 4.0.5, it seems they have tried to patch this workaround.
+I'm looking for a possible fix.

 # IMPORTANT NOTICE

 ### IF YOU USE THIS WORKAROUND AND STAY ON AN OUTDATED VERSION BE PREPARED TO FORFEIT ANY SUPPORT YOU MIGHT GET FROM THE GSHADE CONTRIBUTORS/COMMUNITY